vimc/montagu/README.md

 1. `(cd src && pip3 install --user -r requirements.txt)`
 2. `./src/deploy.py`

-If you user the 'test_data' data set then it comes with a default username ("test.user@imperial.ac.uk") and password ("password")
+If you use the 'test_data' data set then it comes with a default username ("test.user@imperial.ac.uk") and password ("password")

+When deploying to a testing environment using real data restored from live, setting the `add_test_user` option to true adds the above user with permissions to all modelling groups and reports.

-When deploying to the live server, make sure to become the root user by running `sudo su`.
+When deploying to the live server, make sure to first become the root user by running `sudo su`.
 This is neccessary to have the correct environment variables for the backup to run.

 ## Disaster recovery
 See [here](docs/DisasterRecovery.md)